V0lantis/arthurvolant.com/content/pages/about.md

 socialImage: "/media/paris.png"
 ---

-I'm Arthur, a data enthousiast.
+I'm Arthur, a data enthusiast.
 I am the guy who likes to *[Get Things Done](https://en.wikipedia.org/wiki/Getting_Things_Done)* quickly and efficiently.
 So, I guess that's enough for an introduction - let's get to work !

 ## What do I like to do ?

 * Tackle challenging problems related to data analysis and data engineering.
-* Build scallable applications.
+* Build scalable applications.
 * Learning new skills and gaining knowledge related to Machine Learning and Data Engineering.
 * Studying data and finding the right model to fit the real world and predict future in the most accurate way